hansonrobotics/HEAD/README.md

 ROS Nodes
 =========

-## /faces3d
+## /faces_locations
-Publishes list of human faces being tracked.
+Publishes a list of human faces being tracked.
 Each is given an ID number, and a 3D coordinate.
 The coordinate frame used is the usual ROS 'engineering' frame: `x` is straight ahead, `y` is the the left, and `z` is up.
 Units are in meters.

+## /faces_event
+Publishes face tracking events.
+Currently, the only events published are `new_face` and `lost_face`.
+The first indicates a newly-acquired face to track, the second, that a face is no longer visible.

 TODO
 ====